jwu142/Capstone-Project-2019/datavia.md

 Humans are the chief culprits of wildfires.
 According to the source from National Park Service under the U.S. Department of Interior, 90% of all wildfires are started by humans in the United States.

+{% include Record_Size_by_Year_with_Trend_Line.html %}

+The sum of fire sizes and the number of records is compared through the past 24 years.
+The year 2006 has the most wildfires.
+In general, the number of wildfires is going to decrease.
+However, that does not mean that wildfires are going to be less of a threat for humans.
+This is because the fire size is becoming larger even though the number of occurencies is going to decrease.